Release Management

 10. In a clone of the private securedrop-apt-prod repository, create a branch from main called release.

 11. In your local branch, commit the built packages to the core/focal directory.
+Include all .deb packages, including -dbgsym packages. -dbgsym packages belong in the main-debug component repo.
+See Notes on dbgsym-packages for more information.

 12. Run the tools/publish script.
 This will create the Release file.